 - Family Law (includes dissolution or annulment of marriage or domestic partnership, legal separation, child custody, spousal support, and domestic violence restraining orders)

 - Probate (matters regarding estates, guardianships, conservatorships, and trust)

 - Unlawful Detainer (landlord/tenant disputes)

 General and Limited Civil cases are heard and processed at the Gordon D. Schaber Sacramento County Courthouse Family Law and Probate cases are heard and processed at the William R. Ridgeway Family Relations Courthouse.
 Unlawful Detainer and Small Claims cases are heard and processed at the Carol Miller Justice Center.

 A criminal case is an action brought by the government against a person who has broken penal law.
 Criminal cases are separated into three main categories, felony, misdemeanors, and infractions.
 All criminal cases are processed and heard at the Gordon D. Schaber Sacramento County Courthouse, or at the Lorenzo Patiño Hall of Justice (Sacramento County Main Jail).

-- Juvenile Delinquency cases are heard and processed at the Juvenile Courthouse.
+- Juvenile Justice cases are heard and processed at the Juvenile Courthouse.

 - Juvenile Dependency cases are heard and processed at the William R. Ridgeway Family Relations Courthouse.